• Skip to main content

 • Monday through Thursday each week, at 8:30 AM and 9:00 PM, the HRC hosts Morning and Evening Prayer, services in our beautiful Memorial Chapel.
 Students may earn one of their two required chapel credits (CHA 1088) by joining with their neighbors in centering their daily work in response to God's love.
 Prayer services are about twenty minutes long and are based on ancient Christian traditions of prayer.
 To earn credit, students must attend three out of four morning or evening services each week.

-For more information about co-curricular classes, contact Courtney DePalma.
+For more information about co-curricular classes, contact Lizzy Rogers.

 Honors Residential College